Dr Sheng-hsun Lee

 Researcher biography

 I am an applied linguist specializing in intercultural and public health communication.
 I am deeply engaged in using multimodal discourse analysis to understand how language, gestures, eye gaze, and material objects co-create meaning in social life.
-Previously, I investigated the processes of language and cultural learning while studying abroad or in classroom settings.
+Previously, I investigated the processes of language and cultural learning in both study abroad and classroom settings.

 My recent work focuses on communication during the COVID-19 pandemic.
 I have published in top-tier international journals on public health topics, including mask wearing as well as reporting and narrating pandemic events.
 My COVID-19 project draws on over 600 hours of press-conference recordings and more than two million public online comments to understand what worked and did not in public health crisis communication.
-The project received the 2021 Humanities Traveling Fellowship from the Australian Academy of the Humanities.
 In 2025, I published a research monograph, Health crisis communication: Multimodal classification for pandemicpreparedness.
-The book explores multimodal classification's role in promoting pandemic preparedness and offers a list of ready-to-use strategies for explaining pandemic categories to public audiences.
+The book examines the role of multimodal classification in promoting pandemic preparedness and provides a list of ready-to-use strategies for explaining pandemic categories to the public.

-My new project explores the communication of food safety crises, such as the mushroom poisoning in Australia and the rice-noodle poisoning in Taiwan.
+My new project examines the communication of food safety crises, such as the rice noodle poisoning incident in Taiwan.
 I am writing my second monograph titled Numbers talk in health crisis discourse.
-The book will show how during public health emergencies, such as a mass food-poisoning incident, public health professionals used communication to infuse statistics with qualitative meanings.
+The book analyzes how during public health emergencies, such as a mass food poisoning incident, public health professionals used communication to infuse statistics with qualitative meanings.
 Through talk about numbers, the professionals shape social perception of and response to a health emergency.
-I aim to use my research to help health professionals effectively communicate public health and update health communication guidelines.

 I am available to supervise PhD/MPhil/Honours projects on the following topics: health discourses, intercultural communication, and language learning and teaching.
 Please contact me to discuss your proposal.